randust/tp/docs/DeveloperGuide.md

 - `/add-recurring installment $10 /c utilities 01-01-2025`
   → Expected: The expense will be added to the recurring list and will be added monthly to the regular expense list on the first day of every month.
+    If the input is today's date, this recurring expense will be added to the regular list upon restarting the app.

 ##### Invalid command formats